Hewland: Track day cars

 Hewland has been involved with various track day cars.
 Most notably the Caparo T1 and BAC Mono, both of which featured gearboxes designed and manufactured by the company.

 Formula E

 Hewland have been involved in the Formula E racing series since its inauguration, supplying the full grid of competitors with transmissions.
 Currently Hewland are still a key supplier into this series.

 Electric Vehicles

 Hewland provided a custom high torque transmission for the World record breaking Buckeye Bullet 3 which currently holds the electric land speed record at 341.4 mph.

 Sleeve valve

-In an interview by Charles Fox, in Car&Driver, July 1974, M Hewland discussed his work and that of his head engineer John Logan on a 500 cc, single-cylinder, sleeve valve engine, coming from his experience inside a 'Mobile Labor Force' at Bristol during WW II, research aimed at Formula 1.
-Hewland claimed having got 70-73 HP, 47.5 Lb.ft, with a Fuel Economy of .45 lb/HP/Hr in the racing version, and .39 in an economy engine.
-No further info was released about this Engine Research.
+In an interview in Car&Driver magazine in July 1974, M Hewland discussed his work and that of his head engineer John Logan on a 500 cc, single-cylinder, sleeve valve engine, coming from his experience inside a 'Mobile Labor Force' at Bristol during WW II, research aimed at Formula 1.
+Hewland claimed having got 70-73 HP, 47.5 Lb.ft, with a fuel economy of .45 lb/HP/Hr in the racing version, and .39 in an economy engine.